urbit/docs/docs/hoon/demo.md

 Line 4 defines the product of the loop as a list of `tape`s.
 (A `tape` is a list of characters, one of Hoon's two string types.)
-The `^-` rune is used for defining the product type the function is to return.
+The `^-` rune is used for defining the type of data the function is to return.

 Line 5 uses the `?:` rune, which is a conditional.
 This line checks whether `count` equals `end`.
 If so, line 6 (and the